cbornet/IT-Blog/_drafts/Architecture/resilient-messaging/resilient-messaging-en.md

 - **_Rack Awareness_** : allows messages to be replicated synchronously on bookies belonging to different racks.
 - **_Region Awareness_** : allows messages to be replicated synchronously on bookies from different regions.
 - **_Read reordering_** : allows to privilege the reading of the messages on bookies belonging to the same region as the broker (when the functionality Region Awareness is used)

+> Note: the exposition of the `Rack Awareness` and `Read Reordering` features in the Apache Pulsar project is a contribution by Cdiscount.

 ### Demonstration with Docker